Johan van Oldenbarnevelt: Early political life

-Becomes Land's Advocate
+Land's Advocate

-On 16 March 1586, Van Oldenbarneelt, in succession to Paulus Buys, became Land's Advocate of Holland for the States of Holland and West Friesland, an office he held for 32 years.
+On 16 March 1586, Van Oldenbarnevelt, in succession to Paulus Buys, became Land's Advocate of Holland for the States of Holland and West Friesland, an office he held for 32 years.
 This great office, given to a man of commanding ability and industry, offered unbounded influence in a multi-headed republic without any central executive authority.
 Though nominally the servant of the States of Holland, Van Oldenbarnevelt made himself the political personification of the province which bore more than half the entire charge of the union.
 As mouthpiece of the ridderschap (College of Nobles), with one vote in the States of Holland, he practically dominated that assembly.
 In a brief period, he became entrusted with such large and far-reaching authority in all details of administration, that he became the virtual Prime minister of the Dutch republic.

 During the two critical years following the withdrawal of Leicester, the Advocate's statesmanship kept the United Provinces from collapsing under their own inherent separatist tendencies.
 This prevented the United Provinces from becoming an easy conquest for the formidable army of Alexander of Parma.
 Also of good fortune for the Netherlands, the attention of Philip II of Spain was at its greatest weakness, instead focused on a contemplated invasion of England.
 Spain's lack of attention coupled with the United Province's lack of central, organized government allowed Van Oldenbarnevelt to gain control of administrative affairs.
 His task was made easier by receiving whole-hearted support from Maurice of Nassau, who, after 1589, held the office of Stadholderate of five provinces.
 He was also Captain-General and Admiral of the Union.